December 21. Kazinform's timeline of major events

 EVENTS

-1868 – Akmola region is established consisting of five districts, including Akmolinsk, Omsk, Petropavlovsk, Kokshetau and Sarysu.
+1868 – Akmola region is formed consisting of five districts, including Akmolinsk, Omsk, Petropavlovsk, Kokshetau and Sarysu.

-1991 – The Alma-Ata Protocols, the founding declarations and principles of the Commonwealth of Independent States (CIS) are inked by leaders of Russia, Ukraine, Belarus, Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, and Uzbekistan, joining the CIS.
+1991 – The Alma-Ata Protocols, the founding declarations and principles of the Commonwealth of Independent States (CIS) are signed by leaders of Russia, Ukraine, Belarus, Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Uzbekistan, joining the CIS.

-1992 – The Supreme Council of the Republic of Kazakhstan adopts the Law «On prosecutor’s office» of the Republic of Kazakhstan.
+1992 – The Supreme Council of the Republic of Kazakhstan adopts the Law «On prosecutor office» of the Republic of Kazakhstan.

-1995 – The Embassy of the Republic of Kazakhstan opens its doors in Tel-Aviv, Israel.
+1995 – The Embassy of the Republic of Kazakhstan opens doors in Tel-Aviv, Israel.

 2007 – First President of Kazakhstan Nursultan Nazarbayev honored by the Moscow State Institute of International Relations with the title of Doctor Honoris Causa.

-2010 – The Words of Wisdom and poems of the great Abai are translated into the German language and published to familiarize the global community with the Kazakh culture.
+2010 – The Words of Wisdom and poems of the great Abai are translated and released in German.

 2010 – Kazakhstani singer and producer Kydyrali Bolmanov is honored with the Royal Victorian Order.
 He becomes the first Kazakhstani cultural figure to receive the honor.